KOBO (whale): Discovery and necropsy

 After identification, the Coast Guard towed the carcass to Second Beach near Sachuest Point National Wildlife Refuge in Middletown, Rhode Island.
 There, a necropsy was performed, and the whale was dissected.
 Parts of the whale were donated to scientific institutions around the world for research on genetics, toxicology, vision, hearing, respiration, and other subjects.
-The necropsy found that the whale had a broken jaw and a deep cut on its jaw, as well as bruising around its midsection, but had been relatively healthy prior to its injuries.
+The necropsy found that the whale's jaw was broken and deeply cut.
+The whale was also bruised around its midsection, but had been relatively healthy prior to its injuries.
 Researchers concluded that the whale had been first struck by a propeller, possibly belonging to a different ship, and then was killed when the Botany Triumph collided with it.
 The exact location and date of its death is uncertain, but it was estimated that the whale was struck off the southeast coast of Nova Scotia around March 1, 1998 and was stuck on the ship's bow until several days later, when it was discovered in Narragansett Bay.

 Skeleton preparation

 After dissection, the National Marine Fisheries Service entrusted the whale to the New Bedford Whaling Museum, which agreed to display the entire skeleton free of charge to the public in its lobby gallery.
 The carcass was first brought to the New Bedford landfill, where volunteers and scientists removed the flesh from the bones.
 Sections of carcass were then placed in 22 specially-built cages and submerged for five months in New Bedford harbor so that marine life could clean the bones naturally.
 Finally, the bones were brought to the museum courtyard for drying and sun-bleaching.
 The 18 ft skull and lower jaw alone weighed 1.5 tons and required a special shelter and workshop.
 It was also discovered that some of the vertebrae were badly damaged in the collision.
 The museum borrowed sample vertebrae from Harvard University and made fiberglass casts that were then painted to replicate the appearance of the original bones.

 Blue whale bones are extremely oily, and while the skeleton was being prepared, the oil caused the bones to turn yellow and smell unpleasant.
-In order to account for this, the bones were soaked in a biodegradable leather-curing solution.
+To account for this, the bones were soaked in a biodegradable leather-curing solution.
 Nevertheless, the skeleton has continued leaking oil, even years after the whale's death.
 The museum has responded by setting up tubing which collects the oil and deposits it in a beaker, where visitors can view it and learn about whale oil.